-As we showed in Subsection IV-C1, reconstructing the first secret is hard for any of the schemes discussed in this section.
+As we showed in Subsection IV-C1, reconstructing the first secret is hard for any of the three schemes.
 The computation time depends on many factors including not only the parameters of the schemes but also the computational power of the adversary and the size of the secret.
-In certain scenarios, it might actually be that the computational difficulty yielded by SIMPLE for reconstruction of the first secret with a small probability is high enough.
-Given that SIMPLE has the lowest overhead of any scheme, this would make it the scheme of choice in those situations.
-However, as pointed out, if the adversary is extremely powerful and/or the secret size is small, SIMPLE might not be secure enough on the first secret reconstruction.
-It should also be pointed out that the time to reconstruct the first secret is a random variable.
-Although unlikely, it is possible that an adversary could get very lucky and reconstruct a valid secret with far fewer combinations than those presented in the earlier examples.
-If the designer of the deception scheme is not comfortable with guaranteeing that the adversary will not be able to reconstruct a single secret, then the use of SIMPLE is dangerous as we have pointed out due to the ease of reconstructing remaining secrets given the first.
-In this situation, CYCLIC allows the designer to, with a modest increase of overhead, significantly increase the overall security in the event that one secret is revealed.
+In some scenarios, it might be that the computational difficulty yielded by SIMPLE for reconstruction of the first secret with a small probability is high enough.
+However, in other scenarios, the system designer might not be satisfied that the SIMPLE's computational difficulty is high enough or they might not be comfortable with the probabilistic nature of the computational effort required.
+In these situations, CYCLIC allows the designer to, with a modest increase of overhead, significantly increase the overall security in the event that one secret is revealed.